 LOOP (FAIL) MONITOR: If the total inductance of the channel's loop input network goes out of the range specified for the detector, or rapidly changes by more than ±25%, the channel will immediately enter the programmed Fail-Safe or Fail-secure mode of operation.
 The Fail-Safe mode of operation generates a continuous call during the loop failure.
 The Fail-Secure mode of operation does not generate a continuous call during the loop failure.
-The Detect / Fail LED will provide an indication to identify the type of loop failure condition that exists.
-A continuous ON (red) state indicates that a current open loop failure condition or an inductance change condition of greater than +25% exists.
-A one Hz (red) flash rate indicates that a current shorted loop failure condition or an inductance change condition of greater than -25% exists.
+The Detect / Fail LED will provide an indication to indicate that a loop failure condition exists by flashing at a rate of three 50 millisecond flashes followed by a single 700 millisecond flash.
 This will continue as long as the loop fault exists.
 However, if the detector is reset, or power is momentarily lost, the detector will retune if the loop inductance is within the acceptable range.
 If any type of loop failure occurs in one (or more) loop(s) in a group of two or more loops wired in parallel, the detector will not respond with a Fail-Safe output following any type of reset.
 It is essential that multiple loops wired to a common detector channel always be wired in series to ensure Fail-Safe operation under all circumstances.
 If the loop self-heals, the detector will resume operation in a normal manner except that the Detect / Fail LED will begin to flash at a rate of three 50 millisecond (red) flashes per second, thus providing an alert that the detector has experienced a prior loop failure condition.
 During this state, the Detect / Fail LED will also illuminate for 750 milliseconds (green) for a CALL output.
-The Detect / Fail LED will continue this display pattern indicating the prior loop failure condition and/or detect state until the detector is manually reset or power is
+The Detect / Fail LED will continue this display pattern indicating the prior loop failure condition and/or detect state until the detector is manually reset or power is removed.

-3.4 TABLE: Sensitivity, -ΔL/L, and Response Times
+3.4 TABLE: SENSITIVITY, - $\Delta L/L$, AND RESPONSE TIMES